Union Artillery 2017

 Shelter halves do not appear in the Western Theater until the end of December 1862.

 Each soldier should carry a period tin cup, knife, fork, spoon, and tin plate.
-More extensive cooking items such as period individual frying pans (even improvised ones from old canteens) are not necessary and should be very limited Cooking during the Kentucky Campaign was done in messes (four or five to fifteen men) sharing the cooking duties and using large cooking utensils such as kettles, camp kettles, frying pans, coffee pots, dutch ovens, large spoons and forks, butcher knives, mess pans, wooden water buckets, axes, etc. These large items were carried in the regimental baggage wagons which accompanied the troops except in the presence of the enemy.
+More extensive cooking items such as period individual frying pans (even improvised ones from old canteens) are not necessary and should be very limited.
+Cooking was done in messes (four or five to fifteen men) sharing the cooking duties and using large cooking utensils such as kettles, camp kettles, frying pans, coffee pots, Dutch ovens, large spoons and forks, butcher knives, mess pans, wooden water buckets, axes, etc. These large items were carried in the regimental baggage wagons which accompanied the troops except in the presence of the enemy.
 They were often packed in wooden boxes serving as mess chests.
 When the soldiers were issued rations (normally in three to five day increments), the baggage wagons with the cooking utensils were present except on rare occasions.
 In some units, the soldiers assigned to the wagon trains did the cooking and the rations were delivered cooked to the troops in the ranks.
 Tables, chairs, and stools were not provided for soldiers or even company officers.
 Due to the impression they will be allowed in the fixed encampment scenarios, but they must be period correct.

 Military Structure and Responsibility- Participants will not portray officers above the rank of captain without specific appointment from the park appointed overall military commanders.
 Battery Commanders and Non-Commissioned Officers will be responsible for enforcing these standards within their chain of command.
 Chief of the Piece and /or the Gunner is responsible for the discipline of the detachment, safe operation of the piece, and carrying out of orders of the elected and appointed Chain of Command.